Hart family's fatal crash appears to be 'intentional,' authorities say

 Sarah Hart was charged with a misdemeanor offense of domestic assault against her daughter Abigail in 2011, and neighbors claimed that Devonte would often ask for food from his neighbors.
 He said his parents would withhold food as a punishment tactic.

-Devonte, a young black boy, was photographed crying in the arms of a white police officer during a protest in Oregon over police brutality in Ferguson, Missouri.
+Devonte, a young black boy, was photographed in 2014 crying in the arms of a white police officer during a protest in Oregon over police brutality in Ferguson, Missouri.

 The household had been previously visited by Child Protective Services, and neighbors claim to have called CPS again to report on the family Friday, March 23, before the Harts left on the trip that resulted in the fatal incident.